davidedomini/ScaRLib-lss-slide/content/_index.md

   * For each feature a branch `feature/feature-name` was used
 * Commits were written following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) approach
-* The organization contains also some secondary repositories that are useful for speeding up the use of the tool f
+* The organization contains also some secondary repositories that are useful for speeding up the use of the tool
 ---

 # DevOps: Build Automation

-* To manage the project structure `Gradle` was used.
+* To manage the project structure we used `Gradle`.
 * The project was organized into three sub-projects:
   * `scarlib-core`
   * `dsl-core`